Nissin Chicken Ramen: The Origin of Instant Ramen

-The predecessor of Nissin, “Chuko Sosha (中交総社)” was founded in 1948 by Momofuku Ando, and later in 1958, it was taken over by Nissin Foods.
+The predecessor, Chuko Sosha (中交総社), was founded by Momofuku Ando in 1948, and later in 1958, it was taken over by Nissin Foods.

 Nissin Chicken Ramen

-In the same year (1958), Nissin began selling the packaged instant ramen “Chicken Ramen (チキンラーメン)” which won over the hearts of customers.
+In the same year (1958), Nissin began selling the packaged instant ramen Chicken Ramen (チキンラーメン), which won over the hearts of customers.

-In fact, known as the world’s first instant ramen that accomplished commercial success, Nissin Chicken Ramen is said to be the origin of instant ramen.
+Nissin Chicken Ramen is the world’s first instant ramen that accomplished commercial success, known as the origin of instant ramen.

 (Reference Page: Wikipedia チキンラーメン )